-- 1. Place the desired files onto a USB flash drive. - NOTE: The files can be placed in the root directory or in subfolders. - 2.
-Connect the USB flash drive to the thin client. - Updates are detected automatically and displayed in the USB Update dialog, in which you can search and view details about the detected updates. - 3.
-Select the checkboxes next to the updates you want to install, and then click install. - 4.
-After installation, restart the thin client if prompted.
+- Place the desired files onto a USB flash drive. - NOTE: The files can be placed in the root directory or in subfolders. - Connect the USB flash drive to the thin client. - Updates are detected automatically and displayed in the USB Update dialog, in which you can search and view details about the detected updates. - Select the checkboxes next to the updates you want to install, and then select Install. - After installation, restart the thin client if prompted.